yefusheng/dada/README.md

-# workreport with NestJS
+# justdo  workreport with NestJS

 # Server

 Server is written using NestJS.
-The following technologies are included in the demo:
+The following technologies are included in the project:
 1. Typescript
 2. Swagger/OpenAPI
 3. JWT/Passport